Unlock Clarity

 Are you a certified coach?

-Yes, I am a certified Life & Health Coach through the Health Coach Institute, which is recognized by the International Coaching Federation.
+Yes, I am certified through the Health Coach Institute, whose training program is recognized by the International Coaching Federation (ICF).

 Why might I choose life coaching?